assely/documentation/posttype.md

 #### Manually created class file

-Make file with class that extends base `Assely\Posttype\Posttype` class.
+Make a file with the class that extends base `Assely\Posttype\Posttype` class.

 The `slug` property is required.
 This value determines under which name your posttype will be registered and accessible.